dosisod/skull/docs/parse/classify.md

 # src/parse/classify.h

 #### `bool is_type_str(const wchar_t *name)`
-Returns true if `token` is a type token.
+Returns true if `token` is a type string.

 #### `bool is_keyword_str(const wchar_t *str)`
 Returns true if a `str` is a keyword.